cosmos/ibc-go/docs/ibc/light-clients/consensus-state.md

 }
 ```

 The `ClientMessage` will be passed to the client to be used in [`UpdateClient`](https://github.com/cosmos/ibc-go/blob/57da75a70145409247e85365b64a4b2fc6ddad2f/modules/core/02-client/keeper/client.go#L53), which will handle a number of cases including misbehaviour and/or updating the consensus state.
 However, this `UpdateClient` function will always reference the specific functions determined by the relevant `ClientState`.
-For example, a `ClientMessage` referencing the Tendermint `ClientType` will then trigger the Tendermint `VerifyClientMessage`, `CheckForMisbehaviour`, and `UpdateState` functions found in the Tendermint `ClientState` implementation.
+This is because `UpdateClient` retrieves the client state by client ID (available in `MsgUpdateClient`).
+This client state implements the `ClientState` interface for a specific client type (e.g. Tendermint).
+The functions called on the client state instance in `UpdateClient` will be the specific implementations of `VerifyClientMessage`, `CheckForMisbehaviour`, `UpdateStateOnMisbehaviour` and `UpdateState` functions of the `ClientState` interface for that particular client type.